 What to look for in a cash advance app like FloatMe

-FloatMe does have a small monthly membership fee.
+- Fees: FloatMe does have a small monthly membership fee.
 Other apps, though, don’t!
 And very few of them charge interest or late fees … unless you want your advance expedited.
-Then you can expect to pay a few bucks extra.
+Then, you can expect to pay a few bucks extra.

-FloatMe just gives you an advance on your next paycheck.
+- Other features: FloatMe just gives you an advance on your next paycheck.
 That’s it.
-Other apps, though, offer banking services, financial monitoring, budgeting tools, etc. If you want an all-in-one app, those do exist!
+Other apps, though, offer more services.

 The bottom line

 One of the reasons so many people end up in payday loan traps is that they borrow more than they actually need.
 FloatMe wants to remove this temptation.
 That’s why users can only float up to $50 at a time.
 Other apps have similar borrowing limits — especially for first-time applicants.
 FloatMe’s goal (and other cash advance apps share it) is to help you improve your finances for the long term so that you don’t need them anymore.

 Start by tracking every single penny you spend over the course of a month.
 This will help you figure out where your money is currently going.
 Then, you can figure out where cuts can be made.

 It’s also worth figuring out why you spend money.
 For example, do you buy yourself a little treat after a hard day at work?
 It’s a perfectly reasonable thing to do and a perfect pick-me-up…if it only happens occasionally.
 If every day at work is hard, you might find yourself spending less if you find a different job or move to a different department.